jlan84/sql-assignment/sprint.md

 Intervals, Ranges, and sorting
 ==========================================

-Now we are going to get creative.
+Now we are going to get creative!

 1. Using the previous query, let's answer the question on what meal type can be the most profitable.
-Add a sort descending on the previous query.
-This will allow us to understand how to rank by average meal price.
-One thing to understand is [aliasing](http://stackoverflow.com/questions/15413735/postgresql-help-me-figure-out-how-to-use-table-aliases)
+Using the [ORDER BY](http://www.postgresqltutorial.com/postgresql-order-by/) operator, sort the rows in descending order by average.
+This will allow us to understand how to rank by mean meal price.
+One important thing to understand is the proper use of [aliasing](http://stackoverflow.com/questions/15413735/postgresql-help-me-figure-out-how-to-use-table-aliases) so that the averages created in the `SELECT` statement are available to the `ORDER BY` clause.

 Your output should look like: